Rotekoppen/dtune/README.md

 This aims to be minimal, as it wont send messages or do anything else, and lets you do it using events.

+# Features

+ - Minimal
+ - Queue
+ - Preloading for smoother playback
+ - Short, (you can read the entire source code under 5 minutes)

 # Installation

 ```sh